 The Group measure the loss allowance at lifetime ECL for account receivables.
 The Group determines the ECL on an individual basis for credit-impaired customers, estimated based on historical credit loss experience based on the past default experience of the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast conditions at the reporting date.
-As at 31 March 2024, the ECL of certain account receivables are assessed individually because these account receivables had a change in credit risk.
-During the year ended 31 March 2024, ECL on account receivables (net of reversal of impairment loss) amounting to RMB24,401,000 (2023: RMB15,208,000) was recognised in the profit or loss.
+As at 31 March 2025, the ECL of certain account receivables are assessed individually because these account receivables had a change in credit risk.
+During the year ended 31 March 2025, impairment loss (net of reversal) on account receivables amounting to RMB184,000 (2024: RMB24,401,000) was recognised in the profit or loss.